LASIK Risks, Complications, Side Effects, Problems

 LASIK Complications

 FDA clinical trials demonstrate alarming numbers of patients experience complications such as dry eyes and night vision problems after LASIK.
-A published review of data from twelve FDA clinical trials for LASIK, including newer technology, reveals that six months after LASIK, 17.5% of patients report halos, 19.7% report glare (starbursts), 19.3% have night-driving problems and 21% complain of eye dryness.
+A published review of data from twelve FDA clinical trials for LASIK, including newer 'custom' 'wavefront' technology, reveals that six months after LASIK, 17.5% of patients report halos, 19.7% report glare (starbursts), 19.3% have night-driving problems and 21% complain of eye dryness.
 Source: Bailey MD, Zadnik K. Outcomes of LASIK for myopia with FDA-approved lasers.
 Cornea 2007 Apr;26(3):246-54.

 A few of the possible complications of LASIK surgery are listed on the left menu bar.
 LASIK surgeons quote complication rates of 1% or less, but what defines a "complication"?
-Read: The Problem with LASIK Complication Rates.

 LASIK surgeons don't consider dry eyes and night vision problems as "complications", even though they may be debilitating and permanent.
-And no one is tracking long-term consequences and late-onset complications.
-LASIK surgeons are well aware that complications after LASIK are common...
+Furthermore, no one is tracking long-term consequences and late-onset complications.
+LASIK surgeons are well aware that problems such as intractable dry eyes and night vision problems after LASIK are common...

 Villa et al: "Patients undergoing LASIK procedures display an increase of halo phenomena around lights in night vision conditions, even when the results of the surgery are considered entirely satisfactory according to current international standards of predictability, efficacy and safety."
 Source: Br J Ophthalmol.
 2007 Aug;91(8):1031-7.